Closing Date: 1 Apr 2025

 Organisers should contact ICMS (either the Centre Manager or the Director) to discuss ideas and dates before submitting their proposal.

-Applications for workshops are now being accepted for workshops to take place in 2025 and 2026.
+Applications for workshops are now being accepted for workshops to take place in late 2026 and 2027.
+You can propose an ICMS@workshop for 2025.

 Submission deadlines: The Programme Committee will consider workshop proposals twice per year: in February and July.
 Therefore, normally: